melezhik/sparrow/README.md

 ## create a project

-*sparrow project create $project_name*
+*sparrow project create $project\_name*

 Create a sparrow project.

-Sparrow project is a container for swat test suites and applications.
+Sparrow project is a container for swat test suites and tested web services.

-Sparrow project is where one run swat tests against different applications.
+Sparrow project is entry point where one run swat tests against different applications.

+Example command:

     sparrow project create foo

 To get project info say this:

-*sparrow project show $project_name*
+*sparrow project show $project\_name*

 For example:

     sparrow project show foo

-To see project list say this:
+To see projects list say this:

 *sparrow project list*

 To remove project data say this:

-*sparrow project remove $project_name*
+*sparrow project remove $project\_name*

 For example: